edhowland/viper/Bugs.md

 echo "a" | hex
 61
 ```

+## Using CommandLets, implement:

+- range operator : Like range in Python or Ruby Range class, '..' operator
+- printf : Like Bash or C equivalent
+- date : Maybe an alias to sh Date

 # # Complete all shift tests, esp. re: lambdas and functions

 ## Make sure shift with no args still works ok.
 Like bash's shift